ACEnglish/laytr/README.md

 - SeqSom - Self-organizing map based on kmer featurization of DNA.
 - TRsom - Self-organizing map based on Adotto TR region features
 - surbscore - Exploratory data analysis technique with permutation tests on chi2 scores with multiple test correction

+# Use cases -

+1. Given regions and a reference, build kmer feats
+2. Take those kmer feats and build a som
+3. Map regions to the SOM to build columns, Neuron.
+4. Describe how to put makers onto neurons to identify neighborhoods
+5. Describe umatrix for how to color the neurons
+6. Describe how to heatmap the umatrix e.g. average something mnother

 # Tutorial